Godflesh: Musical style and legacy

 Drawing inspiration from early industrial and noise groups such as Throbbing Gristle and Whitehouse, as well as from ambient musician Brian Eno, noise rock band Swans, post-punk innovators Killing Joke and also Siouxsie and the Banshees and Public Image Ltd., fellow Birmingham heavy metal band Black Sabbath and a wide range of hip hop artists such as Public Enemy, Eric B. & Rakim and Run-DMC, Godflesh were among the pioneers of both industrial metal and post-metal and are considered a significant experimental metal and extreme metal band.
 Broadrick and Green have both distanced themselves from the industrial metal title, though they concede that the label is accurate on a literal level.
 They consider Godflesh to be a continuation of post-punk, specifically in regard to furthering Killing Joke's sound.

-When asked in 2005 how he felt about being one of industrial metal's founders, Broadrick said, "I think I accidentally formed this genre.
-I don't even really know what this genre is; I just make music."
-He expanded upon this statement in 2018 by calling the term industrial metal "limiting".
+Despite being considered a pioneer of industrial metal, Broadrick has stated that he finds that term to be "limiting," and further said that "I've always maintained that we're a rock band.
+We never came up with the term industrial metal; it was just that we were influenced as much by Throbbing Gristle as we were Black Sabbath."

 Godflesh's sound is characterised by a combination of programmed drum machine beats, percussive bass and distorted heavy metal guitar.
 Though the band would later employ human drumming for Songs of Love and Hate and Hymns in 1996 and 2001 respectively (a decision that Broadrick believed compromised the group's musical identity), Godflesh's early sound was dominated by artificial, stiff drum loops and an uncommon focus on bass.
 On those early influential releases, the rhythms, synths and samples were credited to "Machine" or "Machines" despite being done by Broadrick.
 Initially, the employment of mechanical percussion was done out of necessity.
 When Broadrick rejoined Fall of Because with Green to form Godflesh, the beats he desired were too difficult to play acoustically, so he instead used an Alesis HR-16 drum machine; this decision would prove defining for both Godflesh and for industrial metal at large.
 Godflesh's writing and recording process is guided by Broadrick and generally happens without the aid of a professional studio or producer.
 According to Broadrick, "50% of the Godflesh material was often born from rhythms and grooves", and he called the hands-on recording process "primitive".